-In its broadest and most general sense, hydrodynamics is the science of collective behaviour, i.e. the description of the dynamics emerging on top of the rules which govern the microscopic world.
-As a result, hydrodynamic behavior is expected to settle in the presence of a clearcut separation between the collective degrees of freedom and the microscopic ones from which they emerge.
-A safe margin in this respect is about two orders of magnitude. but the specific threshold at which such emergence takes place may vary from system to system and in some cases much less stringent thresholds may be present.
-Although usually associated with macroscopic motion, distinct hydrodynamic signatures can be found way deep into the microscopic world, down to the nanometric scale.
-In the last two decades relativistic hydrodynamics has also captured major interest from the apparently widely separate discipline of high-energy physics, the main driver being provided by the famous AdS/CFT theory, which sets an equivalence between d-dimensional field theory and (d+1) dimensional gravity [1].
-This fascinating connection has opened an active field of modern research on so-called holographic fluids, i.e. strongly interacting quantum-relativistic fluids supporting the AdS/CFT duality.
+In its broadest and most general sense, hydrodynamics is the science of collective behavior, i.e., the description of the dynamics emerging on top of the rules which govern the microscopic world.
+As a result, hydrodynamic behavior is expected to settle in the presence of a clear-cut separation between the collective degrees of freedom and the microscopic ones from which they emerge.
+A safe margin in this respect is about two orders of magnitude, but the specific threshold at which such emergence takes place may vary from system to system and in some cases much less stringent thresholds may be present.
+Although usually associated with macroscopic motion, distinct hydrodynamic signatures can be found way deep in the microscopic world, down to the nanometric scale.
+In the past two decades, relativistic hydrodynamics has also captured major interest from the apparently widely separate discipline of high-energy physics, the main driver being provided by the famous anti-de Sitter/conformal field theory correspondence (AdS/CFT) theory, which sets an equivalence between d-dimensional field theory and (d + 1) dimensional gravity [1].
+This fascinating connection has opened an active field of modern research on so-called holographic fluids, i.e., strongly interacting quantum-relativistic fluids supporting the AdS/CFT duality.
 Among others, spectacular realizations of hydrodynamic holography have been reported for electron flows in graphene and quark-gluon plasmas [2-4].
-Perhaps, most spectacular of all, recent experiments of the PHENIX collaboration [5], have reported evidence of the "smallest droplet ever", namely a droplet of quark-gluon plasma of the size of a few femtometers!
+Perhaps, most spectacular of all, recent experiments of the PHENIX Collaboration [5] have reported evidence of the "smallest droplet ever," namely a droplet of quark-gluon plasma of the size of a few femtometers.

-These manifestations of hydrodynamic behaviour at truly short scales have spurred a major activity on the experimental, theoretical and, to a lesser extent, computational side.
-With specific reference to quark-gluon droplets, a major question pertains to the departures from strict hydrodynamic regimes which take place in small systems due to partial lack of "thermalization" of the initial strongly non-equilibrium configuration.
+These manifestations of hydrodynamic behavior at truly short scales have spurred major activity on the experimental, theoretical, and, to a lesser extent, computational sides.
+With specific reference to quark-gluon droplets, a major question pertains to the departures from strict hydrodynamic regimes which take place in small systems due to partial lack of "thermalization" of the initial strongly nonequilibrium configuration.

-The quantitative description of such departures is beyond analytics, and raises major computational challenges, since a kinetic-theory treatment is not only computationally very demanding, but also theoretically questionable since strong-interactions imply supershort-lived quasi-particles, thus undermining the very premise of kinetic theory.
+The quantitative description of such departures is beyond analytics and raises major computational challenges, since a kinetic-theory treatment is not only computationally very demanding but also theoretically questionable since strong interactions imply super-short-lived quasiparticles, thus undermining the very premise of kinetic theory.